ManuelP06/AI-Co-Creator/README.md

  **Beta Software - Testing Phase**

 This software is currently in testing and development phase.
-It is open-source and actively being developed.
 Please note:

-- Not all features are fully functional (100% reliability not guaranteed)
+- Not all features are fully functional
 - The software can be tested but is not production-ready
 - Some functionalities may have bugs or limitations
-- Continuous development and improvements are ongoing

-Feel free to test, contribute, and report issues to help improve the platform.
+Feel free to test and contribute.

 ## License